nikolausnikolausgit/Portfolio_Analyst/SQL-skills/LeetCode.md

 WHERE bonus < 1000 OR bonus IS NULL
 ```
 ## 12 (1280.
 Students and Examinations)
+Write a solution to find the number of times each student attended each exam.
+Return the result table ordered by student_id and subject_name.
 ```sql
 WITH CTE_1 AS (SELECT
     student_id,